ikr/ikr.su-blog/_drafts/a-story-about-semantic-naming.markdown

 After a few months we've successfully shipped the first version, and tens of thousands of people could appreciate our unique and fresh custom look.
 He-he.
 That was sarcasm.
 Frankly, I was quite glad it was all over.

+Then, about a year later we've got a call.
+The customer was really excited: they were expanding to Scandinavian market -- buying a Swedish, a Norwegian, and a Finnish digital photos printing company.
+Oh yeah, and they were also running a total re-branding in Switzerland.
+They were even changing the company name.
+Now guess whose brilliant ordering software they wanted to use for all the new brands...